Utkarshso/Janitri-Login-Test/README.md

-# 🔐 Janitri Login Page Automation – QA Internship Assignment
+# 🔐 Janitri Login Page Automation

 This repository contains an automated test suite for the **Janitri Dashboard Login Page**, developed as part of the **QA Internship Assignment**.
 The automation framework uses **Java, Selenium WebDriver, TestNG**, and follows the **Page Object Model (POM)** design pattern.